THINGS TO KNOW AND DO

 The Cuthrell family, from the Hampton Roads area of Virginia, acquired the farm in 2003, rebuilt the buildings, listed the property on the National Register of Historic Places and the Virginia Landmarks Register, and opened the Manor House and Pond House to paying guests.
 The stables were put back in order and have served as home base for various equestrian competitors and trainers.
 The Servants’ Cottage was renovated and became an additional guest house in 2012.
 Part of the Equipment Barn was turned into the Pavilion in 2014 to host wedding receptions and other events.
 In 2015, the Milker's Cottage was changed from a tenant house to be another vacation rental home.
 In 2016, Baldy's Retreat was added.
 In early 2017, the former tack room and lounge of the big barn were converted into the Barn Apartment.
 Later in 2017, the Cox Mill House was added.

 Keith Cuthrell is a mostly-retired lawyer and business owner who has rejuvenated a number of historic properties.
 Keith still practices law a bit with a prominent Virginia firm, focusing on business law.
 He spends a limited amount of his time at the farm overseeing its operations and enjoying the lifestyle of the area.
 He handles the reservations and most of the emailing and marketing for the farm.
 Keith and his wife, Deborah, have three adult children and six grandchildren.

 The Owner, Keith Cuthrell, handles the emails and calls for reservations at the farm from wherever he might be when the emails and phone calls arrive.

-Also, Tina live just outside the back gate of the farm.
-They are literally the farm's closest neighbors.
+Also, Tina lives just outside the back gate of the farm.
+She is literally one of the farm's closest neighbors.

 The people you will see working with the horses are not farm employees.
 They have their own independent operation at the barns, which they rent from the farm.